 Finally: Sarah and Polly work very closely together, so if you’re not sure whether you’re American or European/Australian/Indian etc (it happens.
 Life can be complicated these days!) we will discuss it and make a decision on who reads.

 Sorry, but we can’t give editorial feedback or advice about other agents or agencies.

 PLEASE NOTE: We shall delete unread any submissions with unsolicited attachments, material we’ve said above that we don’t represent, or which don’t follow guidelines.
+We will not click on any unsolicited urls or links embedded in query emails.
 We also recycle unread any paper submissions.
-In the old days we used to try to respond to everything (we are nice people), but now the submissions volume is too high and we can only respond to those which follow guidelines and are for material we actively seek and represent.
+In the old days we used to try to respond to everything, but now the submissions volume is too high and we can only respond to those which follow guidelines and are for material we actively seek and represent.

 Thanks for thinking of Greenhouse for your work – and good luck!